lroby74/Atari2600_ARM_MiSTer/README.md

 generated at build time (a static copy is included so the project opens standalone).
 The compiling time is very long (about half hour on my PC)

+## To do / bug to be fixed
+Quadtari device is always detected even when his setting is on off

 ## Notes / known limitations
 Original Atari 2600 Paddle DB9 via Snac ADC is still not working, will be fixed on next release too